gbagnoli/tzbuddy.rs/README.md

 Install
 ========

 Use cargo for now.
 Binary distribution will come later.
+Also, this create require nightly builds as of 27/10/2020

 ```
 cargo install tzbuddy